 Since the inception of state breach notification statutes, Chris has helped companies respond to countless cybersecurity events, incidents, and data breaches, on an international scale, involving external and internal threats and sophisticated threat actors with a variety of motives.
 He has handled theft of credit card data, intellectual property, trade secrets and confidential company information, health information, employee information, personal data and personally identifiable information.

-Chris has represented companies in a wide range of industries, including critical infrastructure, communications, retail, transportation, hospitality, life sciences and healthcare, insurance, financial services, technology, advertising and marketing, entertainment, and education.
+Chris has represented companies in a wide range of industries, including a number of companies in critical infrastructure sectors, energy, oil & gas, communications, retail, transportation, hospitality, life sciences and healthcare, insurance, financial services, technology, advertising and marketing, entertainment, and education.

 Chris brings his years of experience to provide proactive counsel on the complex regulatory issues pertaining to cybersecurity and privacy programs and data collection, use, maintenance, transfer, and sharing.
 He regularly presents to boards of directors and advises on cybersecurity risk disclosure obligations.
 He advises clients on regulatory issues and legislative affairs pertaining to the full range of cybersecurity, data governance, data privacy and cross-border transfer issues with a focus on technology, mobile and online practices.
 Chris also provides counsel on compliance with COPPA, GLBA, HIPAA, FCRA, ECPA, CPNI Rules, TCPA, and other state and federal privacy and security laws as well as international privacy laws, regulations and directives, including the EU General Data Protection Regulation (GDPR).